-INFORMATION REQUIREMENT RAPID ACQUISITION DECISION EVENTS SOURCE Development Production STATUTORY REQUIREMENTS ASSESSMENT APPROACH • • 10 U.S.C.
-2366 (Ref. (g)) 10 U.S.C.
-2399 (Ref. (g)) STATUTORY; only required for programs responding to urgent needs. - For programs on Director, Operational Test and Evaluation (DOT&E) oversight, combined operational and live fire test plans will be submitted to DOT&E at the Development Milestone, and post-deployment assessment plans at the Production and Deployment Milestone.
-DOT&E will ensure that testing is tailored to rapidly evaluate critical operational issues. - Programs not on DOT&E oversight are approved at the Service level; the program may require a rapid and focused operational assessment and live fire testing (if applicable) prior to deploying an urgent need solution.
+INFORMATION REQUIREMENT RAPID URGENT CAPABILITY ACQUISITION DECISION EVENTS SOURCE Development Production STATUTORY REQUIREMENTS ASSESSMENT APPROACH • • 10 U.S.C.
+2366 (Ref. (g)(h)) 10 U.S.C.
+2399 (Ref. (g)(h))

+STATUTORY; only required for programs responding to urgent needs urgently needed capabilities.

+- For programs en-under Director, Operational Test and Evaluation (DOT&E) oversight, combined operational and live fire test plans will be submitted to DOT&E for approval at the Development Milestone; and post-deployment assessment plans will be submitted to DOT&E for approval at the Production and Deployment Milestone.
+DOT&E will ensure that testing is tailored rigorous enough to rapidly evaluate critical operational issues. - Programs not en-under DOT&E oversight are approved at the Service level; the program may require a rapid and focused operational assessment and live fire testing (if applicable) prior to deploying an urgent need solution.
 The Acquisition Approach will identify any requirements to evaluate health, safety, or operational effectiveness, suitability, and survivability.

-COURSE OF ACTION ANALYSIS • Meets the assessment requirements of Subtitle III, Title 40, United States Code (Reference (p)) (see Table 9 in Enclosure 1).
-(Ref. (p)) STATUTORY, replaces and serves as the AoA.
+COURSE OF ACTION ANALYSIS • Meets the assessment requirements of Subtitle III, Title 40, United States Code (Reference. (p)) (see Table 9 10 in Enclosure 1).
+(Ref. (p)) --------------------------- --- --

+STATUTORY, replaces and serves as the AoA.
 Approved by the MDA.
 For JUONs, JEONs, critical warfighter issues identified by the Warfighter SIG, and Secretary of Defense RAA determinations, a copy is due to the Director, JRAC, within 3 business days of MDA approval.

 RAPID ACQUISITION AUTHORITY (RAA) RECOMMENDATION • SEC.
 806, P.L.
+107-314 (Ref. (i)(cd))

-107-314 (Ref. (i)) STATUTORY.
-Optional request to the Secretary of Defense for RAA.
+STATUTORY.
+Optional request to the Secretary of Defense or Deputy Secretary of Defense for RAA.
 Considered as part of the development of the Acquisition Strategy.
 MDA approves the decision to request RAA at the Development Milestone.

-REGULATORY REQUIREMENT Disposition Authority's Report to the DoD Component Head Para.
-4e(5) of this enclosure Regulatory.
+Disposition Authority's Report to the DoD Component Head REGULATORY REQUIREMENT Para.
+4e(5) of this enclosure

+Regulatory.
 Based on the disposition official's recommendation in the Disposition Analysis, the Component Head will determine and document the disposition of the initiative and process it in accordance with applicable Component and requirements authority procedures.
 Due within 1 year of entering the Operations and Support Phase (or earlier, if directed).

+Table Notes

-- A dot (•) in a cell indicates the specific applicability of the requirement to the life-cycle event Documentation required for the identified events will be submitted no later than 45 calendar days before the planned review.
+- 1. A dot (●) in a cell indicates the specific applicability of the requirement to the life-cycle event - 2.
+Documentation required for the identified events will be submitted no later than 45 calendar days before the planned review. - 3.
 While these requirements are specific to programs responding to urgent needs, they are additive to the requirements identified in Tables 2 and 6 in Enclosure 1.